EPCCed/2026-07-27-Fortran-inter/episodes/13-intrinsic-modules.md

 ```
   use, non_intrinsic :: iso_fortran_env
 ```
-This would generate an error were a user-provided `iso_fortran_env` be unavailable to the compiler.
+This would generate an error if a user-provided `iso_fortran_env` were unavailable to the compiler.

-Best practice is always to use an `only` clase with intrinsic modules, which enumerates the names required in the current scope.
-This is a general rule which limits "namespace pollution".
+Best practice is to always use an `only` clause with intrinsic modules, which enumerates the names required in the current scope.
+This is a general rule which limits "namespace pollution", and can be applied to your own modules too.

 ## Intrinsic module `iso_fortran_env`